koenkivits/website/source/_posts/performance-now.md

 Use [progressive JPEGs](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/) to make images feel like they're loading faster.
 This works best when combined when you can actually send multiple images at the same time (like with HTTP/2 multiplexing).

 You could also consider newer image formats.
-WebP has long been supported and Chrome and is now [slowly being adopted by browsers](https://www.zdnet.com/article/firefox-and-edge-add-support-for-googles-webp-image-format/), and it will shave rougly 30% off your images on average.
+WebP has long been supported in Chrome and is now [slowly being adopted by browsers](https://www.zdnet.com/article/firefox-and-edge-add-support-for-googles-webp-image-format/), and it will shave rougly 30% off your images on average.
 [AVIF](https://en.wikipedia.org/wiki/AV1#AV1_Still_Image_File_Format_%28AVIF%29) is on the horizon though: a new open, royalty-free image format that promises to be about 50% smaller than JPEG.
 There's no actual browser support for it yet, but if you _really, really_ want it you can embed it in a `<video autoplay muted playsinline>` tag because it's technically a single frame of [AV1](https://en.wikipedia.org/wiki/AV1) video, which is supported by Firefox and Chromium-based browsers.
 But you really shouldn't.

 ## Font loading optimizations